 -enhanced requirements for the protection of trees during construction.

-To protect air quality in Boise’s quickly growing metro area, the Rewrite provides more opportunities for residents to use electric vehicles (EVs) and alternative modes of transportation.
+To protect air quality in Boise’s quickly growing metro area, the Modern Zoning Code provides more opportunities for residents to use electric vehicles (EVs) and alternative modes of transportation.

 -Reduced parking requirements for single-family, duplex, tri-plex, and four-plex homes to align with improved public transit and pike/ped infrastructure and reduced need for independent vehicles (owners can still choose to have more spaces available)

 -An increase in both electric vehicle charging stations and EV-ready infrastructure within new developments to significantly reduce future costs

 To protect our clean air and decrease traffic congestion, the Modern Zoning Code will make our communities more walkable and bikeable with improved infrastructure for nonmotorized transit.